 I took a deep breath and headed out to sit with her, reminding myself that she wasn’t safe there.
-Her having a bad day because she was in a new environment was better than her being at risk in a place that had been infiltrated by gang members who had already stolen one prescription from her and might have been getting ready to pilfer another.
+Gran having a bad day because she was in a new environment was better than her being at risk in a place that had been infiltrated by gang members who had already stolen one prescription from her and might have been getting ready to pilfer another.
 But it didn’t mean I had to like it.
-And it sure as shit didn’t do much to assuage this lingering guilty feeling.
-She’d taken such great care of me for years on end, even when I’d been a shitty teenager who was always getting into trouble, and I felt like now that it was my turn to take care of her, I was failing.
+And it sure as shit didn’t do much to assuage my lingering guilt.
+She’d taken such great care of me for years on end, even when I was a shitty teenager who was always getting into trouble, and I felt like now that it was my turn to take care of her, I was failing.

 “Hey there,” I said, sinking into the chair beside her.

 She turned to me, her long hair floating a little in the breeze.
 Her grin was wide, and beneath the glow of the afternoon sun, she looked younger than her years and deceptively healthy.